Walking around the mall, looking at all the Christmas decorations and hearing familiar tunes, causes us to feel merry and bright. Right?

 1. Trauma/Loss: Christmas 1984 was by far the worst season of my 63 years on earth.
 That was the year of my divorce.
 Darkness surrounded me, and I felt as though my life was over.
 It’s normal to feel sad when a situation of this magnitude has invaded our lives.
 This includes death, or loss of a loved one.

 2. Illness: A new diagnosis or a health change can cause discouragement.
 During the holidays it may be worse.
-This year I was diagnosed with an auto-immune disease.
-And there is a somber tone that can take over if I’m not careful.
+Last year my brain scan revealed an auto-immune disease, it almost took my vision, which was frightening.
+There is a somber tone that can take over if I’m not careful.
+I must not dwell on what “could” happen.

 3. Life Change: As much as I loved our move in 1997 from New York to Florida, the holidays have never been the same for me.
 Santa and palm trees—No!
 Something just never felt right about that.